A Diseased Love Muscle Created the Ancient Egyptian "Screaming Woman Mummy"

 While the new study is incredibly vivid in its description of how the woman felt physically when she died: no CT scan or scientist will ever know to what extent she must have suffered mentally.
-For the reason in today’s world we associate our hearts with emotions, especially love, is because the ancient Egyptians believed the heart, not the brain, was the divine source of emotions, but also the chamber of memories, the storehouse of universal wisdom, the repository of the soul , and the core of personality itself.
+The reason in today’s world we associate our hearts with emotions, especially love, is because the ancient Egyptians believed the heart, not the brain, was the divine source of emotions.
+They also believed it to be the chamber of memories, the storehouse of universal wisdom, the repository of the soul , and the core of personality itself.

 Knowing, or thinking, the very seat of her soul was diseased must have caused her unimaginable trauma as she approached death, and the poor woman must have been consumed with worry regarding the destiny of her soul.

 Top Image: The ‘Screaming Mummy’ of the woman about to be scanned.
 Source: Cairo University

 By Ashley Cowie